ANIKETPROJECTS/RamanifashionV5/replit.md

 ### Third-Party Services

 - **WhatsApp Cloud API:** Used for sending OTPs for user authentication.
+- **Shiprocket:** Shipping and logistics service for order fulfillment.
+Orders are sent to Shiprocket after admin approval.
+Provides AWB tracking codes, courier assignment, and pickup scheduling.

 ### Future Considerations (Not currently implemented)